mozilla/node-convict/packages/convict/README.md

 **priority**: Optional, can be a boolean or getter name (a string).
-You must declare this property in the schema to use this option. `set` will change the property getter origin depending of `priority` value:
+You must declare this property in the schema to use this option. `set` will change the property getter origin depending on `priority` value:
  - `false`: priority set to `value`.
  - `true`: priority set to `force`, can be only changed if you do another `.set(name, value)`.
 Make sure that `.refreshGetters()` will not overwrite